Loading NuWatt Energy...

 Emporia Solar Capture Mode automatically adjusts your EV charging power to match your real-time excess solar production.
 When your panels produce more energy than your home uses, Solar Capture Mode ramps up EV charging to absorb that free energy.
 When solar production drops (clouds, evening), it reduces or pauses charging.
 This means your EV charges primarily on free solar energy rather than expensive grid power, saving $500-$800 per year on charging costs.

 A typical Level 2 EV charger installation costs $300-$800 if your electrical panel has capacity for a new 240V, 50A circuit.
 If you need a panel upgrade from 100A to 200A, add $1,500-$3,000.
 The charger itself costs $399-$600 depending on the model.
-Total all-in cost ranges from $700 to $1,400 for most homes, before the Section 30C tax credit which can return up to $1,000.
+Total all-in cost ranges from $700 to $1,400 for most homes.
+The federal residential Section 30C credit that once returned up to $1,000 expired June 30, 2026, but state and utility rebates may still reduce your cost.

 A licensed electrician is required for hardwired installations and strongly recommended for NEMA 14-50 plug installations.
-Most jurisdictions require a permit and inspection for new 240V circuits.
-To qualify for the Section 30C tax credit, the installation must meet all local code requirements.
-DIY installation may void the charger warranty and will not qualify for the tax credit.
+Most jurisdictions require a permit and inspection for new 240V circuits, and many state and utility rebate programs require professional, code-compliant installation.
+DIY installation may void the charger warranty and often disqualifies you from rebate programs.

 A 48A Level 2 charger (11.5 kW) adds approximately 30-35 miles of range per hour.
 A 50A charger (12 kW) adds about 32-37 miles per hour.
 Most EVs with 60-80 kWh batteries charge from 20% to 100% overnight (8-10 hours).
 The Grizzl-E Classic at 40A adds 25-28 miles per hour, which is still plenty for overnight charging.